 The choice of fluid depends on the application.
 The most common type of fluid used in the market is a silicone based fluid, and all vacuum performance data in this manual was generated using a silicone based fluid called DC704.
 There are many fluids on the market that are equivalent to the DC704.
 The pump will operate with other types of oil, but the performance may be different.
 Since there are so many options, it is not possible to summarize and recommend them all.

 To add or change pump fluid:

-- 1. Locate the fill and drain fittings in the appropriate outline drawing.
-Refer to Figure 6 on page 15 through Figure 9 on page 18.
-The fittings have special Viton[®] elastomer sealed plugs. - 2.
-Assure that the power to the heaters is off.
+- 1 Locate the fill and drain fittings in the appropriate outline drawing.
+Refer to Figure 7 through Figure 10.
+The fittings have special Viton® elastomer sealed plugs. - 2 Assure that the power to the heaters is off.